hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-extended-key-update.md

                   application_traffic_secret_N)
 ~~~

-The next generation of traffic key is computed using HKDF as defined in {{RFC5869}} and
+The next generation of traffic keys is computed using the HKDF, as defined in {{RFC5869}}, and

 its two components, HKDF-Extract and HKDF-Expand as recommended in Appendix
 F.1.1 of {{I-D.ietf-tls-rfc8446bis}}.